Disciotis venosa: Microscopic characteristics

-The spore are elliptical and smooth, with dimensions of 21–24 by 12–14 µm.
-The asci (spore-bearing cells), are 370–400 by 18–20 µm, while the paraphyses are stout and club-shaped, with tips that are up to 12 µm wide.
+The spore are elliptical and smooth, with dimensions of 21–24 by 12–14 μm.
+The asci (spore-bearing cells), are 370–400 by 18–20 μm, while the paraphyses are stout and club-shaped, with tips up to 12 μm wide.

-Edibility

-Disciotis venosa is edible, and choice, although one author notes that only collectors who have the equipment to check its microscopic characters should consider consuming the species, as it may be confused with several other brown cup fungi.

 Similar species

-Species that may resemble Disciotis venosa include the "thick cup", species Discina perlata (also edible), as well as several species of Peziza.
-Peziza species generally have thinner flesh than D. venosa, and will turn a dark blue color if a drop of iodine solution is placed on it.
+Species that may resemble D. venosa most notably include several species of genus Peziza, belonging to the family of true cup fungi (unlike D. venosa which is actually a morel).
+Some poisonous ones are also included.
+Peziza species generally lack an odor, have thinner flesh than D. venosa, and will turn a dark blue color if a drop of iodine solution is placed on it.
 Additionally, the tips of asci in Peziza species will stain blue with iodine, a feature that can be observed with a light microscope.

-Another lookalike, Discina ancilis, has an inner cup surface that is folded, wrinkled, or sometimes smooth, rather than veined.
-The outer cup surface has small tufts of hairs arranged in clumps.
+Another lookalike, the closely related "thick cup" or "pig's ears" Discina ancilis (also known as Discina perlata or Gyromitra perlata), is edible (or at least not poisonous), has an inner cup surface that is comparatively reddish-brown, and folded, wrinkled, or sometimes smooth, rather than veined.
+Its outer cup surface has small tufts of hairs arranged in clumps.

-Habitat and distribution
+Distribution and habitat

+D. venosa is found in North America (between April and June, especially from the Lower Midwest to New York) and Europe (including Bulgaria, Sweden, Spain, and Wales).
+It also occurs in Turkey, where it is considered critically endangered.

-This fungus is typically found growing on the ground among mossy or needle-covered soil among conifers; they are often difficult to notice because their brown color typically blends into the background.
+The fungus is typically found growing on the ground among mossy or needle-covered soil around conifers; they are often difficult to notice because their brown color typically blends into the background.
 They have been noted to prefer to grow on banks or slopes rather than flat areas.
 This species is also referred to as a "snowbank mushroom" because fruit bodies typically appear around the edges of melting snowbanks.
 In Europe, the fungus typically fruits from March to May.

-Disciotis venosa is found in North America and Europe (including Bulgaria, Sweden, Spain, and Wales).
-It also occurs in Turkey, where it is considered critically endangered.
+Uses

+D. venosa is a choice edible mushroom, although one author notes that only collectors who have the equipment to check its microscopic properties should consider consuming the species, as it may be confused with several other brown cup fungi.
+It may be poisonous unless cooked.